-The Provincial Museum of Lapland studies and presents nature in Lapland and the cultural heritage it has moulded.
+The Regional Museum of Lapland studies and presents nature in Lapland and the cultural heritage it has moulded.

 The exhibition depicts peoples’ lives in these harsh conditions by combining pictures, sounds, artefacts and movement.
 There are displays of archaeological finds dating back thousands of years and fascinating examples of how structural change in our time has put northern inhabitants to the test.